sahib/brig/docs/tutorial/gateway.rst

 File Browser
 ^^^^^^^^^^^^

+The main view.
+Lists the directory tree and file attributes.
+Allows for modification, uploading and everything what you'd expect.

 .. image:: ../_static/gateway-files.png
     :alt: Gateway files view
     :width: 66%

 Changelog View
 ^^^^^^^^^^^^^^

+A list of commits.
+You are able to jump back to a specific commit.

 .. image:: ../_static/gateway-changelog.png
     :alt: Gateway changelog view